oya163/oya163.github.io/_posts/2018-10-16-how-to-contribute-to-nepali-nlp.markdown

 * In [Easy Nepali Typing] [2] you need to type the English words with Nepali essence for the English sentence of your choice.

 * For example: if you selected **I caught a cold today.** from Tatoeba site.

-Then, in [EasyNepaliTyping] [2], you need to type **malai aaja rugha laageko cha |**.
-As you type, it gets converted into **मलाई आज रुघा लागेको छ ।**
+* Then, in [EasyNepaliTyping] [2], you need to type **malai aaja rugha laageko cha |**.

+* As you type, it gets converted into **मलाई आज रुघा लागेको छ ।**

-* Once you get Nepali text, simply copy paste into previously opened Tatoeba site, select Language as Nepali and submit your translation.
+* Once you get Nepali text, simply copy it and paste into previously opened Tatoeba site, select Language as Nepali and submit your translation.

 * Yayy!!!